iFR-ACSO/TAC25-Inf-MPC/README.md

 the table from the paper and to get the plot for the single axis rotation.
-Due to the large amount of data, the full-horizon NMPC formulations (RTI and IPOPT) have post-processing scripts in their folders.
+Due to the large amount of data, the full-horizon NMPC formulations (RTI and IPOPT) have post-processing scripts in their folders (see above).
 Once the actual simulation ran, the post-processing script reduces the data to the comparison minimum.
-The data of the complete workspace for the full-horizon formulations is not provided.
+The data of the complete workspace for the full-horizon formulations is provided in the DARUS data repository.

 ### Re-running

-The user is welcome to run the scripts and functions.
+The user is welcome to run the scripts and functions to reproduce the results.
 It should be noted that, for example, the full-horizon NMPC formulation might take a significant amount of time for the simulation in MATLAB.

-## Part II: Three-Axis Constrained Problem
+## Part II: Performance Test

 ### Overview Files

 The second part only considers the infinetesimal MPC scheme.
 The user finds a synthesis script to compute the terminal conditions.
 These use an initial guess, which is loaded from a `.mat` file.
 Once the synthesis is done, the terminal conditions are also stored in a `.mat` file.
-This `.mat` files are the loaded into the workspace in the simulation scripts.
+This`.mat` files are the loaded into the workspace in the simulation scripts.

 `.mex` functions for the simulation are generated to improve simulation